Grootslang

 The Grootslang or Grote Slang (Afrikaans and Dutch for "big snake") is a legendary creature that is reputed to dwell in a deep cave in the Richtersveld, South Africa.

 Appearance

 The Grootslang is described as being 40–50 ft in length, and to leave a track 3 ft wide.
 Some legends describe it as having diamonds in its eye sockets.

 In media from the 21st century onwards, the Grootslang has commonly adapted features of elephants, such as giving it a trunked and tusked head or four legs.
-This spawns from author Carol Rose describing the Grootslang as being as big as an elephant and conflation with other african legends of semi-aquatic monsters like the Mokele-mbembe, as well as second-hand stories about the Indonesian elephant trunk snake, as well.
+This originates from author Carol Rose describing the Grootslang as being as big as an elephant and conflation with other African legends of semi-aquatic monsters like the Mokele-mbembe.